pypa/pip/docs/html/development/contributing.rst

 All pull requests and merges to 'master' branch are tested using `Travis CI`_ and `Appveyor CI`_ based on our `.travis.yml`_ and `.appveyor.yml`_ files.

-You can find the status and results to the CI runs for your PR on GitHub's Web UI for the pull request.
+You can find the status and results to the CI runs for your PR on GitHub's web UI for the pull request.
 You can also find links to the CI services' pages for the specific builds in the form of "Details" links, in case the CI run fails and you wish to view the output.